- Fairness in the Courts

-In a climate of escalating attacks on abortion clinics and widespread blockades of clinic entrances, the Supreme Court rules that a federal statute prohibiting private conspiracies to deprive persons of civil rights cannot be used to stop conspiracies to close abortion clinics.
-The Court reasons that preventing women from obtaining abortions does not show antagonism towards women, but only towards abortion.
-The outcome galvanizes support for the Freedom of Access to Clinic Entrances Act (FACE), a federal law that since 1994 has drastically reduced violence and street harassment at reproductive health facilities while still allowing peaceful protests.
+The Supreme Court ruled that a federal statute prohibiting private conspiracies to deprive persons of civil rights cannot be used to stop conspiracies to close abortion clinics.
+The Court reasoned that preventing women from obtaining abortions does not show antagonism towards women, but only towards abortion.
+The outcome galvanized support for the Freedom of Access to Clinic Entrances Act (FACE), a federal law that since 1994 has drastically reduced violence and street harassment at reproductive health facilities while still allowing peaceful protests.